“…Ashton, get your ass out of bed or so help me.”

 “They’re all focused on the front end,” said Katrina’s voice through his earpiece.
 “You’re all clear.
 Tread carefully, brother.”

 “Right,” he murmured, taking a deep breath and starting to move.
 It had been a pretty simple plan.
-The shipyard abut a pretty fairly large building.
 They’d use the kinetic force of the other building to essentially stomp the shipyards flat.